w3f/polkadot-wiki/docs/learn-phragmen.md

 At each era change, as the algorithm runs again, nominators are likely to have a different validator than they had before (assuming a significant number of selected validators).
-Therefore, nominators can diversify against incompetent or corrupt validators causing slashing on their accounts, even if only nominate a single validator is nominated by them per era.
+Therefore, nominators can diversify against incompetent or corrupt validators causing slashing on their accounts, even if they only nominate a single validator per era.

 ### Rationale for Maintaining an Even Distribution of Stake